The aquarium filter you choose for your goldfish depends a lot on the size of your setup, and how much maintenance you want to do.

 They work by pumping air down a small tube into the base of a larger tube.
 The air returns to the surface as bubbles.
 This action draws water up the larger tube.
 The water has to pass through the gravel before it returns to the aquarium.
 The gravel is used as the filtering medium.

-Note: Bigger installations that use power heads pump the water down the tubes forcing the water underneath the gravel.
+Note: Bigger installations that use power heads pump the water down the tubes forcing the water up through the gravel.

 These filters use air bubbles to move the water, similar to under gravel filters.
 The filter media is usually sponge material.
 They are used mainly in smaller aquariums.